 The internet has transformed business marketing.
-No matter what you do, the internet is likely to be at the heart of your marketing strategy.
+No matter what your business does, the internet is likely to be at the heart of your marketing strategy.

-But it's a highly competitive world out there and to be effective, small firms have to be on top of their game.
+But it's a highly competitive world out there, and to be effective, small firms have to be on top of their game.
 Everything from website design and search engine optimisation to pay-per-click advertising and safe payment methods must be spot on.

-Promoting your company online
+Promoting your business online

 You can also use online equivalents to traditional marketing methods - advertising on other websites that your target customers are likely to visit, for example, or setting up affiliate marketing relationships with other companies.

-Social media sites like Facebook, Twitter and LinkedIn are crucial tools to help you reach out to your target market online.
+Social media sites like Facebook, Twitter and LinkedIn are crucial tools to help you reach your target market online.
 They allow you to build your reputation and brand, demonstrate your expertise and build relationships with customers, prospects and suppliers.

 Above all, they enable you to promote yourself and your business widely, drive traffic back to your website and ultimately boost sales.